bioinformaticsdotca/CSHL_2019/Module14/module14_lab.md

 3. After clustering, how many modules are there?
 4. How many pathway gene sets are there in Module 1 when the FDR Filter is set to 0.005 and Module Size Filter to 10?
 o	Hint: Analyze Module Functions>Pathway Enrichment.
 Select appropriate filters at each step.
-5. What are the most significant pathway gene sets in Module 0, 2, 3 and 5?
+5. What are the most significant pathway gene sets in the first 4 Modules (0 to 4)?
 6. Do the GO Biological Process annotations correlate with the significant pathway annotations for Module 0?
 o	Hint: Analyze Module Functions>GO Biological Process.
 Select appropriate filters at each step.
 7. What are the most significant GO Cell Component gene sets in Module 1 when the FDR Filter is set to 0.005 and Module Size Filter to 10?
 [Optional]
 o	Hint: Analyze Module Functions>GO Cell Component.
 Select appropriate filters at each step.
 8. Are any of the modules annotated with the NCI Disease term: “Stage_IV_Breast_Cancer” [malignant cancer]?
 o	Hint: Load Cancer Gene Index>Neoplasm>Neoplasm_by_Site>Breast Neoplasm>…….
-9. What are the targets of Imatinib Mesylate? o	Hint: Overlay Cancer Drugs>Fetch Cancer Drugs.
+9. What are the targets of Docetaxel? o	Hint: Overlay Cancer Drugs>Fetch Cancer Drugs.
 Maybe apply filters?
 10. How many modules are statistically significant in the CoxPH analysis?
 o	Hint: Analyze Module Functions>Survival Analysis>Upload/Browse [OVCA_TCGA_Clinical.txt](https://raw.githubusercontent.com/bioinformatics-ca/bioinformatics-ca.github.io/master/2016_workshops/cancer/OVCA_TCGA_Clinical.txt).
 Click OK.